Bertrand Dawson, 1st Viscount Dawson of Penn: Report on the Future Provision of Medical and Allied Services

 Dawson was commissioned whilst he was Chairman of the Consultative Council on Medical and Allied Services in 1919 by Christopher Addison, the first British Minister of Health to produce a report on "schemes requisite for the systematised provision of such forms of medical and allied services as should, in the opinion of the Council, be available for the inhabitants of a given area".
-An Interim Report on the Future Provision of Medical and Allied Services was produced in 1920, though no further report ever appeared.
+An Interim Report on the Future Provision of Medical and Allied Services (the so-called Dawson report) was published in 1920, though no further report ever appeared.
 The report laid down details plans for a network of Primary and Secondary Health Centres, together with architectural drawings of different sorts of centres.
 The report was very influential in debates about the National Health Service when it was set up in 1948.

 Titles

 In the 1920 New Year Honours, he was elevated to the peerage as Baron Dawson of Penn, of Penn, in the County of Buckinghamshire and became an active member of the House of Lords.
 In April 1926 he was appointed Knight Commander of the Order of the Bath (KCB), and he was appointed to the Privy Council in the 1929 Birthday Honours.

-He held the office of President of the Royal Society of Medicine from 1928 to 1930 and President of the Royal College of Physicians from 1931 to 1937.
+He held the office of President of the Royal Society of Medicine from 1928 to 1930 and President of the Royal College of Physicians from 1931 to 1938.